Plenary Session

 Reducing Risk in Offender Transportation with Smart Applications: Enhancing Offender Transportation Efficiency & Safety (PID012) Tuesday @ 2:15 PM

-Technology Consultant & Researcher, Smart Corrections, France
+Technology Researcher and Consultant, Smart Corrections, France

 SMART Looking...
 Looking at Smart from Different Angles (PID014) Tuesday @ 3:30 PM